benchmark-urbanism/cityseer-api/docs/metrics/networks.md

 <FuncElement name="angular" type="bool">

-Set the `angular` parameter to `True` when using angular impedances.
-This adds a step to the shortest-path algorithm, which prevents the side-stepping of sharp angular turns.
+Set the `angular` parameter to `True` if using angular impedances.
+Angular impedances can sidestep sharp turn, potentially leading to misleading results.
+Setting `angular=True` adds a step to the shortest-path algorithm, which prevents this behaviour.

 </FuncElement>